TomasVotruba/php-arch-posts/page.markdown

 # Can you Migrate any Legacy Code under 1 Month?
 ###### by Tomas Votruba

 > According to [PHP Framework Trends](https://www.tomasvotruba.cz/php-framework-trends/#table) from Packagist there is over 1 258 million downloads of open-source PHP frameworks for the last 12 months.
 That's a great number!
 But how many of them are on the latest version?
 How many of them are stuck on version 0 or 1, that is not even on packagist?
-And how many of you have custom PHP framework, that you just hate?
+And how many of you have a custom PHP framework, that you just hate?
 What if I tell you there is a way you all could use the latest version of your favorite framework and PHP 7.4 by the end of 2019?

 ## Every PHP Framework is Dying